Luvwahraan/SC-Configs/README.md

 That binds physicals buttons and axis into one never unplugged virtual joystick.
 So SC won’t invert joysticks or refuse to work with when you unplug USB stuff.

+Since SC is broken at moment, I didn’t test all of this yet.

 # Require

 ## Hardware